Welcome to Dragon Mama

 THE STORY BEHIND THE BLOG

 When I imagined being a mother, I pictured setting up tea parties and fluffing up glittery princess dresses.
 Fastforward to reality.
 There are no delicate doilies underneath porcelain cups or sparkly tiaras atop bouncy curls.
 In fact, I don't buy anything breakable.
 In our house, there are dinosaur roars, superheros capes, jeans with holes in the knees, and perpetual roughhousing.
 I have three little boys, or dragons, as my husband calls them.
-And, I couldn't be happier to be their Dragon Mama.
+I couldn't be happier to be their Dragon Mama, and I can't imagine life any other way.
 This blog is about how I keep my sweet firey wild ones happy and healthy, while trying to keep my sanity.
 And just because I have active, athletic warriors don't think there isn't baking, decorating and dancing.

 So when I write a blog entry, you know I've scoured resources and imagined all the different ways to build a box fort, decorate a bicycle for the Fourth of July or create a dessert with hidden veggies.
 (Disclaimer: this doesn't mean my execution will always pan out.
 I'll be sure to share my failures too!)